NOTE: This post contains maze spoilers!

 I wanted to do Bloodshed to end off my run of mazes because it was my first and only maze I ever did since 2006 when it was in Kingswood.
 It’s another tandem maze where you have to go through Forest of Fear first.

 I like the set design of Forest of Fear.
 I liked all of the twists and turns of the path because it felt like it just kept going.
 What I didn’t like were the hanging vine curtain things….
-After a certain point, I was getting frustrated constantly having to swat them out of the way, to a point where I barely noticed an actor jumping out at me because I was trying to get untangled from one of them.
+There were times when I missed a jump scare by an actor because I was trying to get untangled from one of the curtains.

 There it was… Bloodshed!
 The sign looks pretty much the same as I remember from 2006.
 Unfortunately, it wasn’t anything like what I remember.